 Dental implant trials have emerged as a pivotal realm of research and development in dentistry.
 Through these trials, researchers and clinicians aim to develop innovative strategies that enhance patient outcomes, improve procedural efficiencies, and solidify the reliability of implant systems.

 Notably, international studies have highlighted the exceptional performance of Straumann Bone Level implants.
-These implants boast a survival rate exceeding 98%, having been tested across multiple geographies including the United States, Europe, and Australia demonstrating their reliability.
+These implants boast a survival rate exceeding 98%, having been tested across multiple geographies including the United States, Europe, and Australia.

 The Role of Clinical Trials in Advancing Dental Health